commoncrawl/wac2025-cc-annotator-poster/README.md

 ## Disclaimer about the code

 The code is a work in progress and is not production-ready.
-The fist version of the pipeline is based on the existing [Ungoliant](https://github.com/oscar-project/ungoliant) pipeline of the [OSCAR Project](https://oscar-project.org), but we intend to make it up-to date and more modular.
+It will evolve in the coming days and weeks.
+The fist version of the pipeline is based on the existing [Ungoliant](https://github.com/oscar-project/ungoliant) pipeline of the [OSCAR Project](https://oscar-project.org) and [Dolma](https://github.com/allenai/dolma) the dataset for [OLMo](https://github.com/allenai/OLMo).
+For a fully working pipeline for WARC annotation please refer to these two projects while we continue to develop our experimental pipeline.